ga-wdi-boston/unix-cli-diagnostic/challenge.md

 2. Create a new file inside `quiz` called `rhyme.txt`.

-3. Open `rhyme.txt` using Sublime (via the terminal) and add the following text:
+3. Open `rhyme.txt` using Atom (via the terminal) and add the following text:

  "The rain in Spain falls mainly in the plain."